12 Ways To Make Online Training Delivery A Success [Q&A]

 Tip: Consider running shorter sessions, but more regularly.
 Not only will this aid delegate attention and avoid cognitive backlog, but it will also make it much quicker to move online as less material and preparation is required.
 Less daunting for your trainer, too!

-4. What should learners do between sessions?
+4. What should learners do between online training sessions?

 A brilliant question.